Class of 2021:

 Ian B. Petersen (Anchorage, AK), POL, clas [Law Office Assistant at State of Alaska Office of Special Prosecutions and Appeals, Anchorage, AK]

-Stephen M. Scott (Portland, OR), RHET, clas [Willamette U College of Law, degree expected 2013]
+Stephen M. Scott (Portland, OR), RHET, clas [J.D., Willamette U College of Law, 2013; now an attorney with the employment law firm Fisher Philips in Portland, OR]

-Jeffrey Yancey (Barboursville, WV), ARCH, REL, clas [studied abroad in Japan and currently teaches English in Ibaraki, Japan]
+Jeffrey Yancey (Barboursville, WV), ARCH, REL, clas [currently pursuing an M.S. in Computer Science at West Virginia University; studied abroad in Japan and later taught English in Ibaraki, Japan]

 Class of 2009:

 was accepted to the 1-year Post-Baccalaureate Program in Classics at the University of Pennsylvania.
 She decided to change tracks, though, and is currently pursuing her interests in computer science instead.
-Working through a subcontractor for Microsoft, she tests new computer games.
+Currently serving as a Production Coordinator for WB Games, she has worked on a series of projects for CompuCom and other companies that develop and test, e.g., mobile games for iOS devices.

 Joe Daniels-Hall (Port Orchard, WA), CHEM, CLAS

-pursued an M.A. in Chemistry at the University of Oregon; has joined the Navy.
+pursued an M.S. in Chemistry at the University of Oregon; has joined the Navy.

 Gregory Henselman (Portland, OR), CLAS, Phi Beta Kappa